 Obtaining a Maps API Key

-Note: Maps for Business customers do not require an API Key as of version 1.8b of the Flash SDK.
+Note: Google Maps API for Work customers do not require an API Key as of version 1.8b of the Flash SDK.
 You should compile your application using version 1.8b or later to take advantage of keyless functionality.
 Existing applications will need to be re-compiled with this version to enable keyless support.

 Although we are no longer issuing keys for the Maps API for Flash, we understand that some existing developers may need to update the key being used for an existing application, for example due to a change of hostname.
 Please follow the instructions on the Maps API for Flash Key Request website if you need a new key.